-Line 15: Rents, royalties, partnerships, S corporations, estates, and trusts
+Line 15: Rents, royalties, partnerships, S corporations, trusts, and estates

 Figure the total amount to write on this line by adding

 - the net amount of income or loss, other than business income, that you received from - real estate located in Illinois. - tangible personal property, to the extent it was used in Illinois.